km-64/IB-Computer-Science-Extended-Essay/README.md

 11,280 and 22,560 FID drops by 20.1 FID points).

 ### Qualitative Data
+It can be noticed that the GAN specifically performed poorly at generating certain characters when the dataset was reduced to 10% of the original size, namely ‘B’.
+‘J’, and ‘M’, while instances of ‘1’ do not visually vary as much between the training set sizes.
 #### Full 100% Training Set
 <div align="center"><img src="imgs/112800.png" title="" alt="FID plot" data-align="center" width="70%"></div>